OpenMDAO/OpenMDAO-Framework/docs/resources/style.rst

    This section should consist of a few sentences that clarify functionality.
 It may not be needed.
    Do not use it to discuss implementation details or background theory.
-You can put that information in a note if you choose.
+You can put that information in a notes section if you choose.
 You may refer to the parameters and the function name, but put parameter descriptions together in their own area.